 Dark Spots on New Granite Countertop

-Hi, We just moved into our newly built house and we had installed the giallo venegiano granite for our kitchen countertops.
+We just moved into our newly built house and we had installed the giallo venetiano granite for our kitchen countertops.
 The granite countertop has a lot of similar dark spots all over that appeared after the installation.

-I am pretty sure that they are not sealed yet.
+I am pretty sure the counters are not sealed yet.
 I am hoping I could still do something about it before I seal it.
 What do you recommend?
-Thanks, Green

-can cause dark spots, but when the water evaporates.... so do the spots.
-Adhesives
+Water can cause dark spots, but when the water evaporates.... so do the spots.
+Adhesives or glue

 with a simple procedure for cleaning granite countertops.